bparanj/crystal/electronics/zettel/diode.md

 In an amplifier circuit, a bipolar junction transistor (BJT) amplifies an audio signal by controlling a larger current with a smaller input signal.

 A diode allows current to flow in one direction while blocking it in the opposite direction.
-This makes diodes useful for converting alternating current (AC) to direct current (DC) in rectifier circuits.
+This makes diodes useful for converting AC to DC in rectifier circuits.

 In a power supply circuit, a diode is used to convert AC from a wall outlet into DC that powers electronic devices, such as your phone charger.